 Investors often must be willing to pay 2% of the assets they invest and 20% of any profits.
 This high fee is worth it to them to outperform the market.
 Some are still trying to recover losses incurred during the crash of 2008.

 These are sophisticated investors.
 They understand how leveraging works through options, futures contracts, and the other derivatives that hedge funds use to boost returns.
 They are willing to endure the risk of the investment going south.

 They also need to be good judges of character.
 Most hedge funds don't reveal what they do to get their returns.
 That lack of transparency means that they can actually be Ponzi schemes, such as the one run by Bernie Madoff.

 Why They Invest in Hedge Funds

-They realized they may not have the capital needed to cover the mass of retiring baby boomers, and are trying to outperform the market to cover these obligations.
-Unfortunately, the risky nature of hedge funds, and their lack of regulation, means these pension funds are less likely to cover their commitments.
+Pension funds recently started investing in hedge funds to boost returns.
+They realized that they might not have the capital needed to cover the mass of retiring seniors and are trying to outperform the market to cover those obligations.
+Unfortunately, the risky nature of hedge funds and their lack of regulation means that these pension funds are less likely to cover their commitments.

-It only received a 7.1 percent return in the last year.
-That sounds good until it's compared to the 12.5 percent return of a comparable investment, the Vanguard Balanced Index Fund.
-It has an asset allocation of 60 percent stocks and 40 percent bonds.
-(Source: "For Hedge Funds, a Troubling Return," The Wall Street Journal, September 17, 2014.)
+The California Public Employees' Retirement System announced that it would withdraw all of its $4 billion in hedge funds in 2014.
+It had only received a 7.1% return in the past year.
+That sounded good until it was compared to the 12.5% return of a comparable investment, the Vanguard Balanced Index Fund, with an asset allocation of 60% stocks and 40% bonds.